criteo/memcache-driver/README.md

 #FAQ

 ##What is our priority?
-This driver main purpose is to access memcached with high performance.
+This driver's main purpose is to access memcached with high performance.
 To that purpose, this driver multiplexes requests and is fully asynchronous.

 ##Is there a CLA?